RickofManc/fresh-casts/README.md

 - __Commenting__

-    A key feature for Fresh Casts is enable the community to share their views with one another.
-All site visitors will be able to read a blog posts comments just below the main content.
-Registered users will be able to add comments to kick start or join in a conversation about a particular podcast.
+    A key feature for Fresh Casts is enabling the community to share their views with one another.
+All site visitors will be able to read a blog posts comments just below the main post content.
+Registered users will be able to add comments to kick start, or join in a conversation about a particular podcast.
-    Commenting counters are displayed on the Homepage list view as a method of enticing users to understand more about a post and get involved.

 <p align="center">
     <img src="readme-images/F14_Comments.png" alt="Blog Post Commenting Feature"/>